“That which does not kill us makes us stronger.”

 Hard times are like strong storms that blow against your body and mind.
 And it’s not just that these storms hold you back from places you might otherwise go.
 They also tear away from you all but the essential parts of you that cannot be torn, so that afterward you see yourself as you really are in the present, without the needless attachments and crutches you’ve been clinging to.

-In a very real sense, you are here to endure these storms, to risk your heart . . . to be bruised by life.
-And when it happens that you are hurt, or betrayed, or rejected, let yourself sit quietly with your eyes closed and remember all the good times you had, and all the sweetness you tasted, and everything you learned.
-Tell yourself how amazing the journey has been, and then remind yourself that pain is a necessary part of it all.
+In a very real sense, you are here to endure these storms, to risk your heart — to be bruised by life.
+And when it happens that you are hurt, or betrayed, or rejected, let yourself sit quietly with your eyes closed and remember all the good times you had, and all the sweetness you tasted, and everything you learned in between.
+Tell yourself how amazing the journey has been, and then remind yourself that life’s difficulties are a necessary part of it all.

-In all seasons of life, your goal shouldn’t be to seek a perfect and pain-free existence, but to live an imperfect and sometimes painful one in radical amazement.
+In all seasons of life, your goal shouldn’t be to seek a perfect and pain-free existence, but to live an imperfect and sometimes difficult one in radical amazement.
 To get up every morning and take a good look around in a way that takes nothing for granted.
 Everything is extraordinary in its own right.
 Every day is a gift.
 Never treat life casually.
-To be spiritual in any way is to be amazed in every way, even when things don’t go YOUR way.
+To be spiritual in any way is to be amazed in every way.

 And it’s important to note, too, that Angel and I don’t just preach.
-We’ve endured our own pain, survived our own strong storms, and learned from firsthand experience many times over.
-In the past decade alone we have dealt with several severe hardships, including the sudden death of a sibling, the loss of a best friend to illness, significant betrayal from a business partner, an unexpected breadwinning employment layoff that forced us out of our house, and more.
+We’ve endured our own pain, crawled through our own strong storms, and learned from firsthand experience many times over.
+Over the past 15 years we have dealt with several severe hardships, including the sudden death of a sibling, the loss of a best friend to illness, significant betrayal from a business partner, an unexpected breadwinning employment layoff that forced us out of our home, and more.
 These experiences were brutal.
 Each of them knocked us down hard and kept us down for a while.
-But when our time of mourning was over after each misfortune, we pressed forward, stronger, and with a greater understanding and respect for life.
+But when our time of mourning was over after each hardship, we pressed forward, stronger, and with a greater understanding and respect for life…